svikashk/docs/guide/creating-your-first-project.md

 ---
 # Creating your first project

-Projects in Zepel typically map to a team (Mobile, Web App) or any open ended product or features in your organization.
+Projects in Zepel typically map to a team (Engineering, Front End) or any open ended product (Mobile, Web App).
 {: .fs-6 .fw-300 }

 To create your first project in your Zepel account:

-- Click on the Create Project button from your projects page.
-The projects page is where all your projects are listed.
+- Click on the '__Create Project__' button from the All Projects page.

 [IMG]